charlesreid1/debian-dotfiles/README.md

 * startup services

 ## Quick Start

 The quickest way to get started with this repo is to use the scripts in `cloud_init`.

-This directory contains `user_data.sh`, a one-liner pipe-to-bash that will:
+This directory contains `user_data_machinename`, a one-liner pipe-to-bash that will:

 * bootstrap the entire repository from scratch
 * run the sudo tasks as sudo